 - Guest linen must be removed in a tied bag.
-When linen is removed from a bed and laundered, employees should wear the relevant protective items e.g. gloves and apron, when separating the linen.
+When linen is removed from a bed and laundered, employees must wear the relevant protective items e.g. gloves and apron, when separating the linen.

 - When cleaning bedrooms, particular emphasis must be placed on frequently touched surfaces such as:

 - Desks, counter tops, tables and chairs

 - Phones, tablets and remotes

 - Thermostats

 - Cabinets, cupboards, shelving

 - Doors, door handles and doorplates

 - Windows, mirrors and frame

 - Lights and lighting controls

 - Closets, hangers and other amenities.

-- The waste from each room's bin must be placed in a plastic bag and tied. - Any glasses, cups, saucers etc. provided in guest rooms must be removed during every service.
-They must then be washed at the correct temperature and with the correct detergent. - The hotel or guesthouse's information channel or app must be updated with information about how COVID-19 is being managed on the premises. - Pens and other reusable items should be put into rotation following the departure of each guest.
+- The waste from each room's bin must be placed in a plastic bag and tied.

+- Any glasses, cups, saucers etc. provided in guest rooms must be removed during every service.
+They must then be washed at the correct temperature and with the correct detergent.

+- All reusable information material must be removed; place critical information on single-use leaflets and/or email it. - The hotel or guesthouse's information channel or app must be updated with information about how COVID-19 is being managed on the premises. - Pens should either be removed entirely or replaced following the departure of each guest.